/

 Press F to search

-Inspired by Studio Moniker's Conditional Workbook, questions are posed, the answers to which are drawn as connecting lines on tracing paper.
-The condensation of the colored lines creates patterns with recognizable content intention: While precise information is not recognizable, the visual representation provides a good impression of the answers.
+Inspired by Studio Moniker’s Conditional Design Workbook, we ask our fellow students questions, the answers to which are drawn as connecting lines on tracing paper.
+The concentration of the colored lines creates patterns with recognizable content intention: while precise information is not recognizable, the visual representation provides a good impression of the answers.

-→ Each group will receive a sheet of A3 tracing paper.
-Each member should use a different colored pen.
+→ Each group receives a sheet of A3 tracing paper.
+Each member must use a different colored pen.

 → There is an A3 questionnaire at each station.
-Place the tracing paper on the sheet at your first station.
-Make sure that the check marks are aligned.
-Find your names.
-Starting from there, draw a line as neatly as possible to the statement that applies to you.
+Placing the tracing paper on the sheet at the first station, participants must make sure that the check marks are aligned.
+They find their names, and from there draw a line as neatly as possible to the statement that applies to them.

-→ Go after two minutes to the next station and repeat.
-Continue doing this until you return to your starting station.
+→ After two minutes they move on to the next station and repeat, continuing this until they return to their starting station.